veyon/veyon/README.md

 ## What is Veyon?

-Veyon is a free and Open Source software for computer monitoring and classroom management supporting Windows and Linux.
+Veyon is a free and open source software for computer monitoring and classroom management supporting Windows and Linux.
 It enables teachers to view and control computer labs and interact with students.
 Veyon is available in different languages and provides lots of useful features: